 Choose a daily ritual.
 If walking your dog is normally a routine that you find boring, change your mindset and allow your mind to notice the sights, smells, and physical sensations around you.
 If you savor one experience each day, you will soon develop a nice habit.

 Action #7: Count Kindness Gestures

-Keep a log of all the kind acts that you do in a particular day.
+Keep a log of all the kind acts that you do on a particular day.
 Jot them down by the end of each day.
-These don’t have to be grand, and can be as simple as holding the door open for someone, or smiling at strangers.
+These don’t have to be grand, and they can be as simple as holding the door open for someone or smiling at a stranger.